seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 <!-- more -->

-## Most important OpenGL concepts
+## Understanding the OpenGL API
 Here's a bit of a glossary of terms and concepts that are necessary to become familiar with in order to be an effective OpenGL programmer.

-Seriously though, the specifications aren't as impenetrable as you might think.
-Have a glance at the [OpenGL ES 2.0 Spec](https://www.khronos.org/registry/gles/specs/2.0/es_full_spec_2.0.25.pdf) if you want a definitive source for all this stuff.
+Take a moment to read some OpenGL specifications - they are probably easier to understand than you'd think.
+Here's the [OpenGL ES 2.0 Spec](https://www.khronos.org/registry/gles/specs/2.0/es_full_spec_2.0.25.pdf) if you want a definitive source for all this stuff.

+_Note:_ I'm using OpenGL ES 2 GLSL syntax in my examples because I believe that's probably got the broadest platform support, and is most similar to WebGL.
+The concepts are the same for later versions, aside from the syntactic differences.
+As I am focusing on explaining core concepts only OpenGL ES 2 should be fine for my purposes.

 ### The OpenGL API - commands, enums and objects
-The OpenGL API consists entirely of commands (e.g., `glDrawElements()`), enums (e.g., GL_COLOR_BUFFER_BIT) and conceptual objects.
+The OpenGL API consists entirely of commands (e.g., `glDrawElements()`), enums (e.g., `GL_COLOR_BUFFER_BIT`) and, conceptually, objects.

-The __commands__ and __enums__ are described in the specification but can also be browsed on the Khronos registry - have a look at [GLES2/gl2.h](https://www.khronos.org/registry/gles/api/GLES2/gl2.h) for the standard GLES2 header.
-This is how they specify the API by the way.
+The __commands__ and __enums__ are described in the specification but can also be browsed on the Khronos API header files - have a look at [GLES2/gl2.h](https://www.khronos.org/registry/gles/api/GLES2/gl2.h) for the standard GLES2 header.
+Most vendor implementations use these exact files as the entry point for their libraries.

 OpenGL __objects__ are the conceptual entities you create using the API, such as vertex buffers (VBOs), vertex arrays (VAOs), shaders, programs, textures and framebuffers.
 OpenGL has commands to create, bind and delete each of the different types of objects.
 Note that the objects you create are only valid with the context that was active when you created them!

+OpenGL commands that operate on OpenGL objects require those objects to be _bound_.
+For example when you call `glDrawElements()` you don't pass the program, the target framebuffer or the vertex or index buffer IDs to the function, it just operates on whichever program, framebuffer and vertex buffers are currently bound (through the `glUseProgram()`, `glBindFramebuffer()` and `glBindBuffer()` commands.)
+Many people feel this is a confusing and error-prone way to do things; it means that if you call some library or function that uses OpenGL there is no way to determine whether it has modified the current context in any way, so you have to re-bind all your stuff.
+It's unfortunate but that's the API we are stuck with :(

 ### OpenGL context
-The __context__ encapsulates the rendering view, its rendering settings and which OpenGL objects are currently active (such as which shader will be used to render).
-When starting your application you will need to create a context and set the capabilities you want the driver will use while rendering, such as whether the renderer will perform depth testing, how the renderer will blend non-opaque fragment colours and what part of the window to render into (the viewport).
-Contexts are essentially global in scope (unfortunately!) and are the cause of most of the grief people have with OpenGL.
-They also should be used with great caution in multi-threaded environments.
+The __context__ encapsulates the rendering view, its rendering settings and which OpenGL _objects_ are currently active (such as which shader will be used to render).
+When starting your application you will need to create a context and set the capabilities you want the driver will use while rendering, such as whether the renderer will perform depth testing, how the renderer will blend fragments into final pixel colours and what part of the window to render into (the viewport).
+Contexts are not thread-safe (unfortunately!) and are essentially global in scope (even more unfortunately!) and are the cause of most of the grief people have with OpenGL.

+You should avoid querying the state of the context too much if possible (get information about bound objects, or even constantly querying error state) - it is apparently quite slow.
+You should also avoid accesing context from multiple different threads.
+I believe you are supposed to create separate contexts, along with totally separate OpenGL objects, in each thread you wish to render from.

 Unfortunately the creation of an OpenGL context is not defined by the OpenGL spec.
 If you want to create one you'll either have to look up how to do this on your platform of choice (for example Windows provides WGL, while OSX and Linux systems use GLX) or use another third-party library that does this for you (I like GLFW, but SDL2 is very popular, and some people still use the older GLUT.)
 These libraries often give you access to keyboard and mouse input as well as various other utilities you might need when making your app (such as buffer swapping, text, audio and the like.)